 - Groundwater Elevations are actively measured in 102 designated monitoring wells which form a sufficient network to demonstrate groundwater occurrence, flow directions, and hydraulic gradients between the principal aquifer and surface water features.
 The 102 well GSP monitoring network includes 94 wells in the existing DWR CASGEM network and 8 new observation wells installed by DWR in 2021 to help Glenn and Tehama County fill data gaps for GSP groundwater level monitoring.
-The GSAs identified 58 representative monitoring points (RMPs) out of the 102 total wells for assessing the chronic lowering of groundwater level SMC during GSP implementation. - Groundwater Storage is measured using groundwater levels as a proxy at chronic lowering of groundwater level RMP wells, and will be reevaluated every 5 years with the updated groundwater model. - Land Subsidence data have historically been collected from a network of 20 survey monuments and 1 extensometer in the Subbasin.
+The GSAs identified 58 representative monitoring points (RMPs) out of the 102 total wells for assessing the chronic lowering of groundwater level SMC during GSP implementation.
+Since the adoption of the original GSP, the GSAs have removed five (5) wells from the monitoring network, three (3) of which are RMPs.
+Details of the removals are described in Section 5. - Groundwater Storage is measured using groundwater levels as a proxy at chronic lowering of groundwater level RMP wells, and will be reevaluated every 5 years with the updated groundwater model. - Land Subsidence data have historically been collected from a network of 20 survey monuments and 1 extensometer in the Subbasin.
 For SGMA implementation, DWR has also made available InSAR satellite data for subsidence analysis.
 The Subbasin will rely on the InSAR monitoring network as the RMP to assess sustainability during GSP implementation.
 Supplemental subsidence data from other networks will be collected and reviewed when available. - Groundwater Quality is historically evaluated through a variety of groundwater quality programs, mainly overseen by the CVRWQCB, DWR, and county entities.
 Recent monitoring data are available from 28 public supply wells, 22 DWR observation wells, 1 ILRP supply well, 4 Dairy Program wells, 4 Glenn County irrigation supply wells, and from 6 environmental assessment and/or remediation sites.
 SMC for groundwater quality are based on TDS concentrations in public supply wells, so only public supply wells that are monitored for TDS are included in the groundwater quality RMP network.
 Other groundwater quality monitoring data collected in the Subbasin will be reviewed as available to support understanding of regional groundwater quality, although these locations will not be used to formally assess sustainability.
 The GSAs will rely on other agencies to enforce ongoing regulatory programs to monitor and address point source and ambient groundwater quality impacts, and will coordinate with these agencies through GSP implementation to evaluate the ongoing health of the aquifer.

-• Interconnected Surface Water depletion will be assessed using groundwater levels as a proxy, using a subset of the water level RMP wells that are near interconnected streams.
+Interconnected Surface Water depletion will be assessed using groundwater levels as a proxy, using a subset of the water level RMP wells that are near interconnected streams.
 Streamflow depletion can increase as groundwater levels decrease due to pumping.
 Stream stage and discharge data from stream gages will also be reviewed, although it will not be used to formally assess sustainability.